TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/endat_design.md

 ####  Recovery Time Measurement
 The recovery time is defined as the high period of the EnDat data signal at the end of every transmission.
 This high period is a key metric because it is related to the encoder’s internal clock frequency and a parameter stored within the encoder.
-The factory default settings for the Recovery Time is programmed to 10us <= RT <= 30us.
-It can only be changed to 1.25us <= RT <=3.75us for type 2.2 mode commands.
-For clock pulse frequence <= 1MHz, RT must be set to 10us <= RT <= 30us.
+The factory default settings for the Recovery Time is programmed to 10us <= recovery time <= 30us.
+It can only be changed to 1.25us <= recovery time <=3.75us for type 2.2 mode commands.
+For clock pulse frequence <= 1MHz, recovery time must be set to 10us <= recovery time <= 30us.
-The User can set the function parameters in word 3 at "0xB9" memory area for RT range.
-If bit 0th is unset and 1st bit is set of word3 then RT will belong to large range(10us-30us) and if 0th bit is set and 1st bit is unset of word3 then RT will belong to short range(1.25us to 3.75us).
+The User can set the function parameters in word 3 at "0xB9" memory area for recovery time range.
+If bit 0th is unset and 1st bit is set of word3 then recovery time will belong to large range(10us-30us) and if 0th bit is set and 1st bit is unset of word3 then recovery time will belong to short range(1.25us to 3.75us).

 ##### Counter for Measuring Recovery time
 This is a free-run counter, clocked by the PRU cycle counter.
 If the counted value deviates from an expected tolerance range, it signals an issue with the encoder’s clock frequency.